 - 1. Remove the muffler and needle valve assembly from the engine.
-Slide the fiberglass cowl over the engine. - Measure and mark the locations to be cut out for engine head clearance, needle valve, muffler.
+Slide the fiberglass cowl over the engine. - 2.
+Measure and mark the locations to be cut out for engine head clearance, needle valve, muffler.
 Remove the cowl and make these cutouts using a rotary tool with a cutting disc and a rotary sanding drum attachment. - 3.
 Slide the cowl back into place.
 Align the front of the cowl with the crankshaft of the engine.
 The front of the cowl should be positioned so the crankshaft is in the middle of the precut opening.
-Hold the cowl firmly in place using several pieces of masking tape. - 3 x 10mm TP Screw
+Hold the cowl firmly in place using several pieces of masking

 - 4. While holding the cowl firmly in position, drill four 1,6mm pilot holes through both the cowl and the side edges of the firewall. - 5.
-Using a 3mm drill bit, enlarge the holes in the cowling. - Enlarging the holes through the cowl will prevent the fiberglass from splitting when the mounting screws are installed. - 6.
-Slide the cowl back over the engine and secure it in place using screws. - 7.
+Using a 3mm drill bit, enlarge the four holes in the cowling.

+- 6. Slide the cowl back over the engine and secure it in place using four screws. - 7.
 Install the muffler.
 Connect the fuel and pressure lines to the carburator, muffler and fuel filler valve.
 Tighten the screws completely.